Azure-Samples/azure-sql-db-fusioncache/README.md

 In this particular case we let the `Duration` be lower for data updated recently, whereas for data that has not been touched for some time we can suppose it will not receive updates anymore and so we are ok with caching it for some more time.
 We will basically avoid going to the database every `30sec` for something that has been touched last time, say, a year ago.
 Makes sense?

 ## 📕 Learn more

+If you are interested in learning more take a look here.

 ### FusionCache